sentvivi/Python_ETL_for_Crowdfunding_Postgres_Implementation/README.md

 1. Create Category and Subcategory DataFrames

     Extract and transform 'crowdfunding.xlsx' data to generate 'category' and 'subcategory' DataFrames.
-Export these as 'category.csv' and 'subcategory.csv', respectively.
+Export these as 'category.csv' and 'subcategory.csv' respectively.

 2. Create Campaign DataFrame

     Transform 'crowdfunding.xlsx' data to create a 'campaign' DataFrame with specific columns and data types.
 Export as 'campaign.csv'.

 3. Create Contacts DataFrame

     Choose between Python dictionary methods or regular expressions to extract and transform 'contacts.xlsx' data.
 Generate a 'contacts' DataFrame and export as 'contacts.csv'.

 4. Create Crowdfunding Database

     Sketch an Entity-Relationship Diagram (ERD) using QuickDBD.
 Create a PostgreSQL schema ('crowdfunding_db_schema.sql') based on the ERD.
 Set up a new 'crowdfunding_db' database, create tables, and import CSV data into respective tables.
     * Utilize Pandas functions (str.split(), pd.to_numeric(), pd.to_datetime()) for data manipulation.
     * Follow the provided instructions and document progress.
     * Refer to the Pandas documentation for DataFrame creation and manipulation.